swails/blog/docs/software-development-architecture/main.md

 *Process* is the combination of policy and prescribed operational steps required for any software development or release activity.
 For example, requiring all changes to pass through code review and be approved by at least one "code owner" before being merged is an example of process in code development.
 Requiring that released software be given a "tag" with the version number which is subsequently built into the source code before deploying a package is an example of process in software release or deployment.

 Choosing the right software development tools makes it possible to *enforce* policy and process by explicitly prohibiting either intentional or accidental violations.
 For example, a proper version control system (VCS) will allow you to "protect" branches by prohibiting changes made without pull requests or lacking specific approvals following code review.
-Likewise, a suitably configured CI/CD service and package manager repositories will only permit package deployment that passes through an automated process that performs the necessary version injection and build steps from a consistent environment like a specific Docker container image.
+Likewise, a suitably configured CI/CD service and package manager repositories will only permit package deployment that passes through an automated process that performs the necessary version injection and build steps from a consistent build environment.

 Teams that opt to forego implementing process inevitably become paralyzed by that choice as both the team and code base grows.
 Identifying and reproducing bugs that appear in production becomes a chore as significant time needs to be spent determining what *exact* version of the code was deployed, *how* it was built and/or deployed, and reproducing the issue in a way that it can be reliably fixed.
 The complexity of deploying software grows as new features require small tweaks which continue to build up.
 Fear of breaking the house of cards drives teams to lengthen the deployment schedule and increase the effort expended each time.